hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 ### Monitor Multi-tier Application from SkyWalking UI

-When the multi-tier app gets deployed, the agents built with each microservice will start collecting application data and post it to the SkyWalking OAP.
-The multi-tier music application metrics will be available in the SkyWalking UI, under _General Service_ tab:
+When the multi-tier *music* app gets deployed, the agents built with each microservice will start collecting application data and post it to the SkyWalking OAP.
+The multi-tier *music* application metrics will be available in the SkyWalking UI, under _General Service_ tab:

 ![](/img/multl-tier-app.png)

-Here is the multi-tier music application topology map:
+Below is the multi-tier *music* application topology map:

 ![](/img/multl-tier-app-map.png)

-You can also check the multi-tier music application trace page:
+You can also check the following multi-tier *music* application trace page.
+It's very helpful when you debug any performance issue in the application.

 ![](/img/sw-app-trace.png)